avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

 ### CUDA Implementation Strategy

-Let's see how we solve these challenges:
+Alright let's look at one way to address these challenges:

 1. **Memory Challenge: Multiple Reads**

    From our first principle, we want to minimize memory access time.
-Here's our solution:
+Here's a solution:
    ```cuda
    // PyTorch way (pseudocode):
    mean = sum(x) / N            // First read